 Then and so on for the 12 days of Christmas.
 Please note that he numbers the 12 days from the 26th, not as I have done from the 25th.
 I deal with this in one of the forthcoming posts.

-So the weather today, the 27th will be the weather ‘the following February’ if you follow Markham, or March if you follow me, and so on until the 12th Day when that will give you the weather on December 2025.
+So the weather today, the 27th, will be the weather for ‘the following February’ if you follow Markham, or March if you follow me.
+And so on until the 12th Day when that will give you the weather on December 2026.

-According to Gervase’s method, then weather in early 2025 will be unusually warm.
+According to Gervase’s method, then weather in early 2026 will be cold but sunny.

-This is St, John’s Day, he who was loved by Jesus and wrote the Gospel making him the patron saint of booksellers, publishers, printers and writers.
-Lecterns in the Church of England are normally shaped as an Eagle as this is the symbol of St John, as a writer of grace and power, and a messenger of Authority from God.
+This is St, John’s Day, he who was loved by Jesus and, possibly also wrote the Gospel.
+So, he is the patron saint of booksellers, publishers, printers, writers and friendship.
+Lecterns in the Church of England are normally shaped as an Eagle as this is the symbol of St John.

-John the Evangelist was identified as John the Apostle.
-In the Gospel, an unnamed disciple is called ‘the disciple who Jesus loved’ who is also said to have ‘borne witness and wrote’ the gospel according to John.
-There are also three letters attributed to the same author, as well as the Book of Revelations.
+John was the brother of James, and with Peter the three were Jesus inner support group.
+In the Gospel, an unnamed disciple is called ‘the disciple who Jesus loved’.
+This is thought to be John.
+The loved one is said to have ‘borne witness and wrote’ the gospel according to John.
+John the Evangelist is often identified as John the Apostle.
+There are also three letters attributed to John, as well as the Book of Revelations.
 It is still a controversial subject, but Revelations is generally thought to be by a different John.
-John He was not martyred.
+Some believe the letter writer was another John.
+There could be as many as 4 Johns or as few as one.
+‘He’ appears to have lived to a grey haired old age, was not martyred, although escaping death from a poisoned chalice.
+He was supposed to have been challenged by a pagan to drink a poison potion.
+He took on the challenge and, not only survived, but resurrected two people killed by the poison.

-Remember, on 1st January 7.30 I am doing my annual ‘Ring in the New Year’ virtual walk where I look at all things new year.
-To see more details click here:
+Remember, on 1st January 7.30 I am doing my annual ‘Ring in the New Year’ virtual walk for London Walks where I look at all things New Year.
+To see more details, click here:

 Claret, probably, originally outsold port.
 But the wars against France and the difficulty of importing French wine, saw a transfer to wines from our ‘oldest ally’ Portugal.
 But the travel distance was longer, so the wine was fortified to help preserve it better.
 Hence, the British addiction to port.
 Sherry was also popular for similar reasons, being a fortified white wine.
 Shakespeare calls it ‘sack’ and sometimes ‘Canary’.
 (Toby Belch ‘says thou lack’st a cup of canary ‘ in ‘Twelfth Night’, which is a Christmas play.)
 See below for more on Sack and Shakespeare.